Great Cloth Diaper Change - Edmonton Canada

 WHY GREAT CLOTH DIAPER CHANGE?

+Awareness!
 Cloth diapers have come a long way in past 10 years, and it’s time to stand up and be noticed.
-Celebrate Earth Day by joining the North American and International cloth diaper community on April 20th, 2013 at 11am to break the world record for the most cloth diapers changed simultaneously right here in Edmonton, Canada!
-Last year 5026 babies were changed into a cloth diaper at exactly the same time worldwide.
-106 of those babies were in Edmonton!
+Celebrate Earth Day by joining the North American and International cloth diaper community on April 23rd, 2016 at 11am to break the world record for the most cloth diapers changed simultaneously right here in Edmonton, Canada!
 Let's help break the world record, and break the record for our city!
+Bringing awareness is the first step in making change.
+The Great Cloth Diaper Change helps to change the world one diaper at a time.

 There are approximately 312,152,800 children under the age of 2 in the world.
 If even half of them use single-use, throwaway diapers, 867,000 diapers will enter landfills during the ONE MINUTE it will take to change diapers at the Great Cloth Diaper Change.
 At least 39,000 tons of diaper waste (representing